Claud Hollis: Education and career

 Hollis was born in Highgate, London, and was privately educated in England, Switzerland and Germany.

 He worked for a commercial company in German East Africa (1893–1996) and in 1897 was appointed assistant collector in the British East Africa Protectorate.
 He wrote pioneering works on the Maasai (1905) and the Nandi people (1908).
 During his time in East Africa, he took part in numerous expeditions including the Uganda Mutiny (1897–98) and the Jubaland Expedition (1900–01).
 Between 1901 and 1907, he worked as Secretary to the East Africa Protectorate administration, and he was Secretary for Native Affairs between 1907 and 1913.

 In 1913, Hollis took up the post of colonial secretary in Sierra Leone and in 1920, he was appointed chief secretary in Tanganyika.
 In 1924 he became British Resident Minister in Zanzibar.

-In 1930 Hollis was made governor of Trinidad qand held that post until his retirement in 1936.
+In 1930 Hollis was made governor of Trinidad and Tobago and held that post until his retirement in 1936.
 He came into conflict with Arthur Andrew Cipriani over the transfer of the electric works to the authority of the Port of Spain City Corporation.

 Hollis died at the age of 87 in Cambridge.